 The CA Agency must review the contractor's safety plan.
-The safety plan is specific to the project and specifies the procedures the contractor will implement to satisfy Occupational Safety and Health Administration (OSHA) and state occupational safety guidelines for workers and the public during construction.
+The safety plan is specific to the project and specifies the procedures the contractor shall implement to satisfy Occupational Safety and Health Administration (OSHA) and state occupational safety guidelines for workers and the public during construction.
+Upon its review, the safety plan must be signed by the project's responsible charge or designee.

-For projects with one or more acres of disturbed area (and do not qualify for the maintenance exemption or a waiver), the CA community must ensure permit coverage and compliance under the Arizona Department of Environmental Quality's (ADEQ's) Arizona Pollutant Discharge Elimination System General Permit for Stormwater Discharges Associated with Construction Activity to Waters of the United States (Construction General Permit - CGP).
-A SWPPP must be developed and implemented under the CGP.
+For projects with one or more acres of disturbed area and that meet the definition of construction activities and/or support activities stipulated in the permit, the CA community must ensure permit coverage and compliance under the Arizona Department of Environmental Quality's (ADEQ's) Arizona Pollutant Discharge Elimination System General Permit for Stormwater Discharges Associated with Construction Activity to Protected Surface Waters (Construction General Permit - CGP).
+A Notice of Intent (NOI) and SWPPP must be developed and implemented or an Erosivity Waiver Certification must be obtained to comply with the CGP for any operators as defined in the CGP.

 If the contractor needs a staking plan, the CA Agency must review the plan before staking begins.
+Upon its review, the staking plan must be signed by the project's responsible charge or designee.
 The CA Agency must discuss the staking plan with the contractor throughout the project to ensure the contractor follows the plan.

-Notice of Project Start and End Dates
+Construction Start and End Dates

-The CA agency should maintain a record of the first day of project construction (start date) and the last day of project construction (end date) for all federally funded construction projects.
-These dates should coincide with the payroll dates.
+The CA agency shall maintain a record of the first day of project construction (start date) and the last day of project construction (end date) for all federally funded construction projects.
+Project payroll dates must be within the project start and end dates.